mkleehammer/atom-registers/README.md

 ### Registers : Paste

-To paste a register that has been copied, simply use the Register : Paste command.  it will display a list of all registers and you can use fuzzy matching for the name.
-Matches does not currently search the copied text.
+To paste a register that has been copied, use the Register : Paste command.
+It will display a list of all registers and you can use fuzzy matching for the name.
+The matching does not currently search the copied text.

 ![Screenshot](http://mkleehammer.github.com/atom-registers/images/list.png)

 ### Registers : Paste Quick

-The `cmd-k cmd-v` shortcut executes this command which pastes tjhe contents of the register named "quick".
+The `cmd-k cmd-v` shortcut executes this command which pastes the contents of the register named "quick".

 ### Registers : Cut